eshguy/pdsnd_github/README.md

 July 2nd 2019

 ### Project Title
 Project 3: using Git and GitHub.
-This is document branch first commit.
+This is document branch Second commit.

 ### Description
 Using Github in a real way